wgy1027/postFireSeverityAssessment/english/Young-Sheldon-S01E01.md

 When we get home, I'm gonna kick your little balls.

 You can't.
 They haven't descended yet.

-- Mom?
+YOUNG SHELDON: Mom?
 - What?

 When should I be expecting my testicles?